Overhead Press (How To, Muscles Worked, Benefits)

-The Front Press has a number of alternatives that can be performed by simply changing the starting position and/or change the equipment being used.
-The following exercises are Front Press Alternatives that only require a slight change in starting position.
+The Overhead Press has a number of alternatives that can be performed by simply changing the starting position and/or change the equipment being used.
+The following exercises are Overhead Press Alternatives that only require a slight change in starting position.

 Seated Military Press

-By using a bench (typically elevated up to 90 degrees) you can easily turn a Front Press into a Seated Military Press.
+By using a bench (typically elevated up to 90 degrees) you can easily turn an Overhead Press into a Seated Military Press.
 The form essentially stays exactly the same outside of the difference in body position.

 Start seated on the floor with both legs straight out in front.
 The safety bars on a squat rack make an excellent starting position for the bar to be racked in and out of.
-Sit up tall with good posture and perform Front Presses the same way you would if standing.
+Sit up tall with good posture and perform Overhead Presses the same way you would if standing.

 What you’ll quickly learn is that this position puts a much larger emphasis on core strength and stability (not to mention hamstring flexibility).

 Dumbbell Shoulder Press

-If you don’t have a barbell, the best replacement for Front Presses is to use dumbbells and do a Dumbbell Shoulder Press instead.
+If you don’t have a barbell, the best replacement for Overhead Presses is to use dumbbells and do a Dumbbell Shoulder Press instead.
 You can also change up starting positions (Seated, Floor) just like with the barbell.